norcalbiostat/AppliedStatistics_notes/docs/cluster.md

 * Properties of dwarf galaxies (Chattopadhyay et.al, 2012)
 * Important tool in _Data Mining_ and Marketing research.
 Consumers can be clustered on the basis of their choice of purchases.
 * State level demographics - how do states cluster on measures such as health indicators, racial and socioeconomic disparities.
+* Fraud detection in insurance claims
+* Credit scoring in banking
+* Organize information held in text documents.
+* Fantasy football - what other players have similar characteristics to a star player?

 ### Data used in this chapter